-(1) The quality of the diffusion bonded joints held at 1050 °C for 60 minutes gradually improved as the bonding pressure increased from 10 to 20 MPa.
-The specific manifestation was that the oxides at the bonding interface evolved from continuous distribution to discontinuous distribution, and ultimately disappeared completely.
+(1) The quality of the diffusion bonded joints held at 1050 °C for 60 minutes gradually improves as the bonding pressure increases from 10 to 20 MPa.
+The specific manifestation is that the oxides at the bonding interface evolves from continuous distribution to discontinuous distribution, and ultimately disappears completely.

-(2) After PBHT, the tensile properties of the diffusion bonded joint obtained at 1050 °C for 60 minutes with a pressure of 20 MPa were comparable to those of the base metal.
+(2) After PBHT, the tensile properties of the diffusion bonded joint obtained at $1050 \,^{\circ}$ C for 60 minutes with a pressure of 20 MPa are comparable to those of the base metal.

-(3) The tensile fracture of the diffusion bonded specimen was located at the base metal far from the bonding interface.
+(3) The tensile fracture of the diffusion bonded specimen is located at the base metal far from the bonding interface.